pronoiac/paip-lisp/docs/chapter15.md

 By the way, this is a perfect example of the conceptual power of recursive functions.
 We took an existing function, poly^n, added a single cond clause, and changed it from an *O*(*n*) to *O*(log *n*) algorithm.
 (This turned out to be a bad idea, but that's beside the point.
 It would be a good idea for raising integers to powers.)
-The reasoning that allows the change is simple: First, *pn* is certainly equal to (*p**n*/2)2 when *n* is even, so the change can't introduce any wrong answers.
+The reasoning that allows the change is simple: First, *pn* is certainly equal to (*p n*/2)2 when *n* is even, so the change can't introduce any wrong answers.
-Second, the change continues the policy of decrementing *n* on every recursive call, so the function must eventually termina te (when *n =* 0).
+Second, the change continues the policy of decrementing *n* on every recursive call, so the function must eventually terminate (when *n =* 0).
 If it gives no wrong answers, and it terminates, then it must give the right answer.

 In contrast, making the change for an iterative algorithm is more complex.